awalterschulze/gominikanren/Readme.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/2e8VFSSNORg/0.jpg)](https://www.youtube.com/watch?v=2e8VFSSNORg)

-If you like that then the book, [The Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer) , is recommended.
+If you like that, then the book, [The Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer), explains logical programming in miniKanren by example.

-If you want to delve even deeper then this implementation is based on the paper, [µKanren: A Minimal Functional Core for Relational Programming](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf).
+If you want to delve even deeper, then this implementation is based on a very readable paper, [µKanren: A Minimal Functional Core for Relational Programming](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf), that explains the core algorithm of miniKanren.